Australian Embassy

 The apostille or authentication certificate verifies the signature, stamp, or seal on the original document, or that of the Notary Public for documents they've notarised.

-• We can't advise you which one you need so make sure you check with the receiving authority
+• We can't advise you which one you need so make sure you check with the receiving authority.
+Please include a cover letter with a description of the service you need.

 • We provide apostilles on documents issued by state/territory Registries of Births Deaths and Marriages, Court documents (including Divorce certificates), Police Checks, Education documents and other documents issued by Australian Government departments (Note: we cannot issue an apostille on a document that has been tampered, altered, or otherwise damaged)